dlops-io/mushroom-app/README.md

 ### Start Web Server
 - To run development web server run `http-server` from the docker shell
 - Test the web app by going to `http://localhost:8080/`

+## Backend API Container
+We will create a basic backend container to run our REST API.
+The FastAPI framework will be used for this.

+### Go into the api-service folder
+- Open a terminal and go to the location where `mushroom-app/api-service`

+## Data Collector Container
+We will create a python container that can run scripts from the CLI.
+This can be used to run scripts to download images from Google

+### Go into the data-collector folder
+- Open a terminal and go to the location where `mushroom-app/data-collector`